 The WrapSignOff widget replaces conventional paper signatures by allowing authenticated users to approve completed work.
-It integrates with user roles so that only a person with appropriate authority can sign the wrap.
-Signatures can lock tabs or freeze the whole wrap instance forever.
+Only a person with appropriate authority can sign the wrap.
+Signatures can lock tabs or freeze the whole wrap forever.

 The WrapSignOff widget is a visual guide that helps you insert a signoff() function into the current cell.

 You can test the status of a signature using the signed() function elsewhere in the wrap.